akinomyoga/ble.sh/docs/CONTRIBUTING.md

 `ble.sh` is intended to work under any possible user options.

 **Quote/unquote**--The arguments where the word splitting and pathname expansions can take place need to be always quoted.
-When the subject word of `case` statement and the right-hand sides of variable assignments (including those specified to assignment builtins `declare`, `typeset`, `local`, `export`, and `readonly`) contains `$*`, `${arr[*]}`, or raw special characters ``[[:space:]|&;<>\`"$]``, they need to be quoted.
+When the subject word of the `case` statement and the right-hand sides of variable assignments (including those specified to assignment builtins `declare`, `typeset`, `local`, `export`, and `readonly`) contains `$*`, `${arr[*]}`, or raw special characters ``[[:space:]|&;<>\`"$]``, they need to be quoted.
 In other contexts, the subject word of `case` and the right-hand sides of variable assignments should not be quoted.